Stillwater station: Present status

 Long-time Stillwater resident Leon Wood read an article in the Stillwater News-Press in 1991 reporting that the old station would soon be auctioned to the highest bidder.
 He recruited four other residents and persuaded them to help him raise funds to buy the property.
 They approached the city commissioners, asking them to buy the depot temporarily until they located someone who take permanent ownership and preserve the building.
 The city commission declined to make such an offer.

 The consortium secured a meeting with an official of BancFirst, and made the same proposal.
 The banker authorized a temporary loan that would meet their needs and told them to go ahead and submit a bid, which was accepted.
-Within two weeks, Wood and his consortium had met with officials of Kappa Kappa Psi (KKPsi) & Tau Beta Sigma (TBS).
-The former organization is a national band fraternity, while the latter is a national band sorority.
-The two organizations, which shared office space in a building on the OSU campus, were already searching for a site off campus for their national headquarters.
+Within two weeks, Wood and his consortium had met with officials of Kappa Kappa Psi (KKPsi) & Tau Beta Sigma (TBS) - respectively a national band fraternity, and a national band sorority.
+The two organizations, which shared office space in a building on the Oklahoma State University campus, were already searching for a site off campus for their national headquarters.
 Only minor internal remodeling was necessary to convert the station into suitable office space.
 A deal was quickly made that relieved Wood and his consortium of their financial obligation.
 KKPsi and TBS still occupy the old depot.